 13. Hurt people are susceptible to demonic deception.

 - Satan works in darkness and deception, and stays away from the light.
 Hurt people often have destructive habit-patterns that are practiced in the dark.
-Hence, their mind becomes a breeding ground for satanic infiltration and deception.
+Hence, their mind becomes a breeding ground for satanic deception.

 14. God often purposely surfaces pain so hurt people can face reality.